-Students complete 60-180 of the required 240 hours of preceptored teaching experience in approved academic setting.
+credit(s): 1-3 Students complete 60-180 of the required 240 hours of preceptored teaching experience in approved academic setting.
 The experience will include classroom and clinical teaching, as well as supervised evaluation of student work and performance.
 The course includes on-line clinical conferences.
 There is a two to three day on-campus capstone immersion focusing on issues of professional development, transition to the nurse educator role, and legal and ethical issues inherent in academic and service settings.

-Co Requisite: NURS 653E
+Corequisite(s): NURS 653E

-Pre-requisite: NURS 601E and NURS 602 and NURS 651E
+PreRequisite(s): NURS 601E and NURS 602 and NURS 651E